OPT Real Estate Finance Jobs

 Target firms with a history of H-1B filings

-Real estate investment trusts, private equity real estate funds, and commercial mortgage platforms file H-1B petitions regularly.
+Real estate investment trusts, private equity real estate funds, and commercial mortgage platforms file H-1B visa petitions regularly.
 Prioritize employers with a documented sponsorship history rather than assuming any finance firm will sponsor.

 Lead with your quantitative skills early